danelahman/lograc-2022/README.md

 In case of any questions, please contact the course TA or ask for help on the course Discord server.

+**Note:** The code in this repository has been checked to work with Agda version 2.6.2 and 2.6.2.1, and Agda standard library version 1.7.1.

+Using an older version of Agda or a different version of the standard library will likely result in errors when loading/typechecking some of the later weeks' exercises and the imported standard library modules (week 1 exercises do not use the standard library and should also work with slightly older versions of Agda).
+Thus, when obtaining Agda using one of the methods described [below](#installing-agda), make sure you install Agda version 2.6.2 or 2.6.2.1 (the newest available at the time of writing these instructions).

 # Installing Agda